alpha-unito/Model-Agnostic-FL/README.md

 ## Getting Started

-The quickest way to test OpenFL-x is to execute the examples available in the `boosting-examples` folder.
+The quickest way to test OpenFL-x is to execute the examples available in the `openfl-tutorials/boosting-examples` folder.
 There are many of them available to be run out of the box, each employing a different dataset and a different number of participants in the federation:

 | Name | Algorithm | Dataset | # Train samples | # Test samples | # labels | # Features | # Envoy | ML model |
 | :----------------------- | :----------------- | :----------- | --------------: | -------------: | -------: | ---------: | ------: | :----------------------- |